Mariosunny/validate-declarative/README.md

 ## About
 This project is maintained by [Tyler Hurson](https://github.com/Mariosunny).
 Submit any issues or pull requests to the [official Github repo](https://github.com/Mariosunny/validate-declarative).

+Check out other projects by this author:
+- [**unravel-function**](https://www.npmjs.com/package/unravel-function) - Takes a function and spreads its arguments across a chain of functions to be lazily evaluated.